odelayIO/fishackathon_2016/README.md

 <br>
 <br>
 ####[Summary]
 We attempted to mainly tackle problem set 1, Billfish, but came up with an idea that can cover problems in multiple problem sets in this competition.
 Previous entries such as Fish-o-tron focused on technical ability to measure fish with a smart phone.
-Our Project focuses on social appeal and an algorithm for identifying specific fish species.
+Our Project focuses on social appeal and an algorithm for identifying two specific fish species.

 <br>
 <br>